François Ravard: Téléphone

 In November the four members of the band that became Téléphone appeared on American Center stage.
 François Ravard and Olive promoted the gig by painting the graffiti "concert rock!" in the city.

 A few months and gigs later, Ravard became the band's manager.
 He was "the fifth member", involved in album cover conception and graphic design, bringing in Jean-Baptiste Mondino, Lynn Goldsmith and Franky Boy.
 He also managed tour production.
 He signed Téléphone at Pathé Marconi.
 He met Philippe Constantin, whose musical knowledge pleased him and who became his closest friend.

 Shortly after signing the contract, in November 1977, Téléphone released its first album.
 It went gold in a few months.
 The band sold millions of albums over the years.

 In 1980 Ravard established the "Telephone Music" a publishing company.
-He was one of the first to invest money in video promos (with such director as Julian Temple who made Argent trop cher and ça or Jean-Baptiste Mondino Un autre monde).
+He was one of the first to invest money in video promos (with such director as Julien Temple who made Argent trop cher and ça or Jean-Baptiste Mondino Un autre monde).
 Ravard signed the band to a deal with Virgin UK and hired a British booking agent to get dates outside France.

 François Ravard handled A&R for toward Anglo-Saxon producers including Mike Thorne, Martin Rushent, Bob Ezrin and Glynn Johns.

 In 1985, due to internal tension, the band split up.